 TSS, INC. TO REPORT FIRST QUARTER 2023 RESULTS ON MONDAY, May 15th, 2023

-/EIN News/ -- ROUND ROCK, Texas, May 08, 2023 (GLOBE NEWSWIRE) -- TSS, Inc. (Other OTC: TSSI), a data center and mission critical facilities and technology services company, will report financial results for its first quarter 2023 on Monday May 15th, 2023.
+ROUND ROCK, Texas, May 08, 2023 (GLOBE NEWSWIRE) -- TSS, Inc. TSSI, a data center and mission critical facilities and technology services company, will report financial results for its first quarter 2023 on Monday May 15th, 2023.
 The Company will conduct a conference call at 4.30 p.m. eastern time that day.

 To participate on the conference call, please dial 1-800-715-9871 toll free from the U.S., or 1-646-307-1963 for international callers.
 The event ID number is 9457117.
 Investors may also access a live audio web cast of this conference call under the "events" tab on the investor relations section of the Company's website at https://tss-inc.ir.rdgfilings.com .